Non-surgical Clubfoot Treatment

 • plaster is the preferred media for Ponseti casting

-• mark on the toes with a pen where the edge of cast is to easily recognize a slip. slipped casts must be removed immediately
+• mark on the toes with a pen where the edge of cast is to easily recognize a slip. slipped casts must be removed immediately (find a new provider)

 Ponseti Casts consisting of 5 -7 weekly casts